GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 # Final Steps

 To connect the ST-Link to the Blackpill (for flashing without opening the housing or machine) this is one of the few times in the project where DuPont connectors may be used.
 Another option is to solder the wires directly to the Blackpill.

-?> If you wish to power the system through the 120 VAC PSU (powering on the espresso machine) to flash the Blackpill then do only connect 3.3V to the ST-Link if you have a genuine ST-Link or WeAct Mini Debugger.

 Close the housing with 4 screws to complete.